-Greater differences between students
+Greater difference between students

 Since the measurement period, several reforms have been introduced that may affect future results, according to the Swedish National Agency for Education.